Kader Hançar: Club career

 For the 2022–23 Super League season, she transferred to Fatih Vatan Spor.

-International
+International career

 After playing in the Turkey girls' national U-15 team's two friendly matches and scoring one goal, she was admitted to the Turkey U-17 team appearing in the friendly match against Greece on March 2, 2014.
 After scoring two goals in two games with the Turkey U-17, she was called up to the Turkey U-19 team.
 On March 18, 2014, she debuted in the Turkey U-19 team still at the age of 14.
 She played in three games of the 2015 UEFA Women's Under-17 Championship qualification- Elite round, and scored two goals.

 Hançar appeared in three matches of the 2017 UEFA Women's Under-19 Championship qualification.